 From the Louvre, we walked along the Seine which was reflecting the passing storm clouds in it's mirror-like waters.
 We ended up a little lost and a little nervous considering we accidentally stumbled upon protesters that had encouraged some very scary looking soldiers to emerge carrying large guns and tear gas canisters.
 One of the gunmen saw our confused faces and pointed us in the correct direction.
 Yikes!
 Marikka says we should brag about the fact that we survived a protest in Paris.
 We even saw police buses full of protesters holding signs up to the windows asking for people to call certain embassies.
 I'm guessing you probably wouldn't want to accidentally get caught up in all of that.
 But we successfully made it to the Hotel des Invalides that houses Napoleon's tomb and were again blown away by the grandeur of the building.
 It was like walking into a huge marble cathedral with beautiful painted ceilings.
 The only difference is that you look down into a huge chasm in the floor to see Napoleons' black marble tomb.
 If you look up while in the center of the Hotel des Invalides, you get the feeling you are very small and insignificant.
 I just wish I knew the history of Napoleons' reign more fully.
 Someone will have to explain it to me.
 He is idolized by the French but the French exiled him to an island and poisoned him???
 After touring the Hotel Invalides we walked through the military academy and the war museum within.
 The military academy was amazing because you could easily picture soldiers in bright blue uniforms riding white Lipizzaners through the cobblestone center court that is lined with brass cannons.

+The war museum housed gruesome paintings of destroyed corpses and dioramas of war scenes from WWI and WWII.
 One of the painting displayed a man with a horrified look on his face as two of his friends were blown away by mortars and bullets.
 Nothing in this museum was for the faint of heart.
 There were even plaster casts of faces that were horribly disfigured in the war.
 I am quite convinced that I would have quickly lost my mind in the war trenches.

 From the war museum we walked through back streets to the Eiffel Tower by keeping the tower in view.
 I was surprised to find that the Eiffel Tower looks pink in the sunlight.
 We ended up sitting on a bench watching the sun shining on the tower and people picnicking in the grass below.